Neoj1sec142/Java-etc/sect2/oop/two/oop2.md

     current instance of a class.
 The keyword resolves and ambiguity between a param and a member variable of the same name
 - with 'this' you can access methods, fields, and constructors f the same class within the class.
 But, the main motto of using this keyword is to differentiate the formal param and data members of the class

+##### The 'this' keyword can also be used for:
+* Use this() to invoke the current class constructor
+    - this() can be used to call one constructor within another without creating the objects multiple times for the same class.